-Join Nick Brazzi for an in-depth discussion in this video Using an RSS feed reader, part of Up and Running with RSS and Podcast Subscriptions.
+Join Nick Brazzi for an in-depth discussion in this video Using an RSS feed reader, part of Learning RSS and Podcast Subscriptions.

 - The most common way to work with RSS feeds is by using an RSS feed reader, to subscribe the RSS feeds and read content from those subscriptions.
 An RSS feed is sort of like subscribing to content on the web, and the feed reader application is like the mailbox where you receive the content from that subscription.
 So instead of visiting multiple websites to get all the news that you read everyday, you can have all of that news come to you in one place.
 In this movie we'll check out the basics of setting up and using an RSS feed reader.